Atlanta Caribbean Association, Inc. records

 Scope and Contents

-The administrative activities of the Atlanta Caribbean Association, Inc, are recorded in this collection.
+The administrative activities of the Atlanta Caribbean Association, Inc., are recorded in this collection.
 These activities span between 1983 and 2010 and include project plans and budgets, meeting minutes, correspondences, publications, financial records, and legal documents.
-As well as this there are photographs, original copies of the organization’s publication “The Caribbean Star” and the “Caribbean Express” and Carnival memorabilia which include sketches, costumes, T-Shirts, and award plaques.
+The collection also contains photographs, original copies of the organization’s publications “The Caribbean Star” and the “Caribbean Express,” and Carnival memorabilia that includes sketches, costumes, T-Shirts, and award plaques.

 Dates